 The Short Answer

-If you are self-employed and applying for a Standard or Enhanced DBS check through a registered platform, the application is submitted electronically, which removes the postal delays that slow down paper-based routes.
+If you’re self-employed and applying for an Enhanced DBS check through a registered platform, the form is submitted electronically.
+That removes the postal delays that hold up paper-based applications but on some occassions postal of your ID documents are required.

 Processing Times by Check Type